 - use cloud storages for keeping all the vulnerable data safe and sound;

 - create a backup plan for protected health info (PHI);

 - ensure that your hosting partner conforms to all the requirements of HIPPA;

 - share file and folder links with test results safely and securely;

-Best medical website design is disability-friendly by default.
+The best medical website design is disability-friendly by default.
 About 20% of your traffic may come from users with certain physical limitations.

-And to make sure that they don’t experience any discomfort when using your platform, you can make all the web pages absolutely accessible.
+And to make sure that they don’t experience any discomfort when using your platform, you can make all the web pages accessible.